snarrenberg/westerparse/docs/index.rst

 stylistically competent listeners.
 In his textbook, Westergaard focused on developing a shared metalanguage for discussing classically tonal music.
 (See the figure below.)
-WesterParse provides many additional refinements to this metalanguage, such as the articulation of syntactic memory units (in the form of lists for tracking open heads and transitions) and various methods for retrospectively reinterpreting syntactic structure to cope with novel events.
+WesterParse provides many additional refinements to this metalanguage, such as the concept of dynamic syntactic memory units (in the form of lists for tracking open heads and transitions) and methodologies for retrospectively reinterpreting syntactic structure to cope with novel events.